public-transport/gtfs-via-postgres/readme.md

 > When a `timestamp with time zone` value is output, it is always converted from UTC to the current `timezone` zone, and displayed as local time in that zone.
 To see the time in another time zone, either change `timezone` or use the `AT TIME ZONE` construct […].

-This means that, while you can run queries with date+time values in any timezone (offset) and they will be processed correctly, the output will always be in the database timezone (offset), unless you have explicitly used `AT TIME ZONE`.
+You can run queries with date+time values in any timezone (offset) and they will be processed correctly, but the output will always be in the database timezone (offset), unless you have explicitly used `AT TIME ZONE`.

 ## Correctness vs. Speed regarding GTFS Time Values